-A name that is placed next to Einstein, Maxwell, Faraday, Leibnitz, Ohm, Ampere and all the other legendary figures of science.
+Nikola Tesla is a name that is placed next to Einstein, Maxwell, Faraday, Leibnitz, Ohm, Ampere, and all the other legendary figures of science.
 But does he deserve to be there, or does he deserve to be on top of them all?

 Typically he is referred to as an inventor and an electrical/mechanical engineer who studied at Graz University and dropped out.
 It is curious that the person responsible for the basis of our modern science did not even finish his studies.

 What is he responsible for?
-Let’s begin with alternate current (AC), high voltage transfers and high frequency power, without which we would still be using direct current and voltages up to 30 Volts.
-Then we go to induction motor, rotating magnetic fields, radio remote control devices and a project that he did not manage to finish, X-rays.
-Still doubt that he was a genius?
+Let’s begin with alternate current (AC), high voltage transfers, and high-frequency power, without which we would still be using direct current and voltages up to 30 Volts.
+Then we go to the induction motor, rotating magnetic fields, radio remote control devices, and a project that he did not manage to finish, X-rays.

 Discoveries, experiments and notes that were hidden from the general public and were implemented solely on governmental and military projects with results that could threaten the entire world!
 What are they?
 Let’s begin: